 This Architecture Definition Guide (ADG) provides a structured approach for populating a CORE project with architectural definition information using the Department of Defense Architecture Framework (DoDAF) schema provided with CORE.
-For detailed information about the DoDAF, refer to the Department of Defense Architecture Framework Version 2.0, 28 May 2010 (Volume 1, Volume 2, and Volume 3).
-This guide is written as a supplement to the CORE System Definition Guide (SDG)1.
+For detailed information about DoDAF, refer to the Department of Defense Architecture Framework Version 2.0, 28 May 2010 (Volume 1, Volume 2, and Volume 3).
+This guide is written as a supplement to the CORE System Definition Guide (SDG).

-An architecture contains both operational elements, system elements, and program management elements; therefore, enterprise and operational development must consider these three areas2.
+A DoDAF architecture contains both operational elements, system elements, and program management elements; therefore, enterprise and operational development must consider these three areas.
 This ADG presents the activities required to capture and develop an operational architecture.
-Operational models are developed using model-based system engineering (MBSE) principles, which apply equally well to architecture development, and the engineering activities integrate the operational model and the systems model.
-These architectural developmental activities may be expressed in terms of system engineering domain activities without loss of specificity or generality.
-These system engineering domain activities consist of operations/requirements analysis, functional analysis, physical architecture synthesis, and design verification and validation.
-An overview of the MBSE process is portraved below for reference.
+Operational viewpoints are developed using model-based systems engineering (MBSE) principles, which apply equally well to architecture development, and the engineering activities.
+Integration of the the operational viewpoints and the system viewpoints occur through the MBSE model as captured in the CORE repository.
+These architectural developmental activities may be expressed in terms of systems engineering domain activities without loss of specificity These systems engineering domain activities consist or generality. of operations/requirements analysis, functional analysis, physical architecture synthesis, and design verification and validation.
+An overview of the MBSE process is portrayed below for reference.
 At all stages of architectural development, CORE can produce documentation for the purpose of presentation, review, and analysis of the architecture as well as integrate and compare other architectures.
-The DoDAF v2.0 viewpoints3 become available as a consequence of applying MBSE to a specific operational architecture.
+The DoDAF v2.0 viewpoints become available as a consequence of applying MBSE to a specific operational architecture.